Traditional Advertising VS Digital Marketing

 Each platform requires a “mini” campaign all to itself, as it blends with traditional advertising.
 A billboard ad for a car might include a mobile app for consumers to “pick a color” for example.
 An Instagram campaign might compliment a fashion magazine ad with some brilliant and colorful closeups of finer detail.
 A Facebook campaign might target the local reach of a brick & mortar building that just went through a re-branding and may be running some radio ads about their new “re-opening” at the store.

 Create Value-Based Content and Promote a Campaign!

 In conclusion, when shopping for some help with your marketing, what used to be considered “traditional agencies” are now blending their services to include digital marketing, along with the “traditional” television, radio, and print.
 In the end, you want to hire brilliant and creative people that want to solve your business problem with genius ideas and imagery.
-And you will certainly get that with the Creative Services team at ROX Media Group.

 So when it comes to considering a well planned campaign with measurable results, take that “creative idea” and execute it on the web where your clients can be engaged, the relationships can be developed one to one, a community can be supported, and the results can be measured.

 - It’s not a Funnel, it’s a Journey - August 1, 2017

 - Live 360 video is like “Going Behind the Scenes” - July 25, 2017